datalad-handbook/book/docs/basics/101-105-install.rst

    $ datalad get .

-(However, with a total size of more than 15GB, this might take a while, so don't do that now)
+(However, with a total size of more than 15GB, this might take a while, so don't do that now.
+If you did execute the command above, interrupt it by pressing ``CTRL`` + ``C`` -- Don't worry, this will not break anything)

 Isn't that easy?